Isabella Lickbarrow

 Isabella Lickbarrow (5 November 1784 – 10 February 1847) was an English poet from Kendal who is sometimes associated with the Lake Poets.
-She published two collections: Poetical Effusions (1814) and A Lament upon the Death of Her Royal Highness the Princess Charlotte; and Alfred, a Vision (1818).
-Her work covers a wide variety of subjects, but scholars have noted in particular her topographical poetry and political poetry about the Napoleonic Wars.
+She published two collections: Poetical Effusions (1814) and A Lament upon the Death of Her Royal Highness the Princess Charlotte and Alfred, a Vision (1818).
+Her work covers various subjects, but scholars have noted her topographical and political poetry about the Napoleonic Wars.

 Life

-Lickbarrow lived in Kendal for most, if not all of her life.
-Her mother died when she was five years old and her father when she was 20, after which she turned to publishing poetry as a way to earn a living for herself and two sisters.
-This is apparent from the preface to Poetical Effusions (1814), which describes the work as a way to "assist the humble labours of herself and her orphan sisters".
+Lickbarrow lived in Kendal for most, if not all, of her life.
+Her mother died when she was five years old, and her father died when she was 20, after which she turned to publishing poetry as a way to earn a living for herself and her two sisters.
+This is apparent from the preface to Poetical Effusions (1814), which describes the work as a way to "assist the humble labours of herself and her orphan sisters."

 Lickbarrow came from a Nonconformist family.
 Her father, originally a Quaker, became a Unitarian.
 She was a relative of John Dalton, who subscribed to Poetical Effusions, her first collection.

-A near-contemporary article in Notes and Queries claims Lickbarrow was "more than once an inmate of the Asylum for Lunatics, at Lancaster", but present-day scholars have not verified this claim.
+A near-contemporary article in Notes and Queries claims Lickbarrow was "more than once an inmate of the Asylum for Lunatics, at Lancaster," but present-day scholars have not verified this claim.

-Isabella Lickbarrow died of tuberculosis in Kendal, in 1847.
+Isabella Lickbarrow died of tuberculosis in Kendal in 1847.